google/android-classyshark/README.md

 * Show the content of each classes.dex file
 * Show the dex counts for packages, methods, classes, strings etc
+* Show method count for jars (to measure the dex cost of that jar)

 ### Performance
 Identify and understand performance problems including: